-Phase 3 Second Community Meeting Underway The Project Team is evaluating potential roadway cross sections and considering the most appropriate treatments based on what we have heard from residents and stakeholders.
-We will be presenting these sections for discussion at the second round of Community Meetings.
+Phase 3 Second Community Meeting Complete The Project Team evaluated potential roadway cross sections and considered the most appropriate treatments based on what we have heard from residents and stakeholders.
+We presented these sections for discussion at the second round of Community Meetings.

 Phase 2 First Community Meeting and Long-Range Forecasts Complete Feedback from the website, and workshop attendees was valuable to identifying the constraints, opportunities, and assets of the NC 54 corridor.
 This information is directly influencing the next phase of the project.

 Phase 1 Existing Conditions Assessment Complete Study Team members have reviewed and provided comments on the existing conditions assessment draft.